Sensory & Calming9 min readUpdated 2026-05-16

 2) Pair movement with focus toys

-Do 5 minutes of movement first, then move into a seated toy.
-Transition quality improves a lot.
+Do five minutes of movement first, then move into a seated toy.
+Stomp Rocket before Magna-Tiles is often easier than demanding calm focus from a cold start.

 3) Reduce visible choices

-Put out 3 toys, not 12.
+Put out three toys, not twelve.
 Too many options can spike overwhelm and impulsivity.
+Rotate the rest into a closet or bin.

 Want better toy picks without the research rabbit hole?